One Line Summary

-When a blood-soaked cabin is found empty aboard the Orient Express, five passengers must solve the mystery before the next body appears — and the train reaches its final stop.
+When a blood-soaked cabin is discovered empty aboard the Orient Express, five passengers must uncover the truth before fear and isolation claim another victim.

 Opening Impression